The ability to reference a precoordinated SNOMED CT concept using its identifier and optional human-readable term.

 The ability to define an attribute which may apply to either the descendants of the given attribute name, or the descendants and self of the given attribute name.

-The ability to include use an expression constraint as to represent the value valid set of an attribute names and/or attribute values.
+The ability to use an expression constraint to represent the valid set of attribute names and/or attribute values.

-The ability to use integers, decimals and strings as attribute values.
+The ability to use integers, decimals, strings and booleans as attribute values.

 Concrete value comparison